TheSaintDiratof/llm_audit-vscode/README.md

 llm_audit-vscode.role="role"
 ```
 ### Usage
-There are only one exposed function and it's "AskAndShowAnswer"
+There are only one exposed function and it's "llm_audin-vscode.askLLM"

-By default it's binded to "llm"
+You can bind it

+Just select code and call function